FearsPalace/Pinterest-Image-Scraper/README.md

 # Pinterest Scraper

-A terminal-based Pinterest scraper built with Node.js.
+A Terminal based Pinterest scraper built with Node.js.
 It allows you to fetch a user's profile, list their saved boards, and download images directly to your local machine.

 ![Preview](preview/preview.png)